 - They use similar names to well-known talent agencies.
-This is done to give the impression they’re connected to the legitimate agency.
+This is done to give the impression they’re connected to a legitimate agency.

-If you encounter such an agency, you can make a complaint to the BBB, your state’s Department of Licensing and Regulation, or the consumer protection agency in the city the company is located in.
+If you encounter such an agency, you can make a complaint to the BBB, your state’s Department of Licensing and Regulation, or the consumer protection agency in the city where the company is located.

 10. Fake Customer Support and Other Impersonator Accounts

 Scammers can also pose as customer support agents for services you use.